-(1) Each €1.00 (\$1.158) increase or decrease in the assumed offering price of \$23.50 per ADS in the U.S. offering, which is the midpoint of the price range set forth on the cover page of this prospectus, corresponding to €20.29 per ordinary share in the European private placement (assuming an exchange rate of €0.8636 per U.S. dollar), would increase or decrease each of as adjusted total equity attributable to shareholders and as adjusted total capitalization by approximately €4.9 million (\$5.7 million), assuming that the number of ordinary shares offered by us (including ordinary shares in the form of ADSs), as set forth on the cover page of this prospectus, remains the same and after deducting underwriting commissions and estimated offering expenses payable by us.
-Subject to applicable law, we may also increase or decrease the number of ordinary shares (including ordinary shares in the form of ADSs) we are offering.
-Each increase or decrease of 1,000,000 ordinary shares (including ordinary shares in the form of ADSs) offered by us would increase or decrease each of as adjusted total equity attributable to shareholders and as adjusted total capitalization by approximately €18.9 million (\$21.9 million), assuming that the assumed offering price remains the same, and after deducting underwriting commissions and estimated offering expenses payable by us.
-Each increase of 1,000,000 ordinary shares (including ordinary shares in the form of ADSs) offered by us together with an associated €1.00 (\$1.158) increase in the assumed offering price of \$23.50 per ADS in the U.S. offering, which is the midpoint of the price range set forth on the cover page of this prospectus, corresponding to €20.29 per ordinary share in the European private placement (assuming an exchange rate of €0.8636 per U.S. dollar), would increase each of as adjusted total equity attributable to shareholders and as adjusted total capitalization by approximately €24.7 million (\$28.7 million), after deducting underwriting commissions and estimated offeri
+Each €1.00 (\$ ) increase or decrease in the assumed offering price of € (\$ ) per ordinary share, the closing price of our ordinary shares on Euronext Paris on , 2017, would increase or decrease each of total equity attributable to our shareholders and total capitalization by approximately € (\$ ) million, assuming that the number of ordinary shares offered by us (including in the form of ADSs), as set forth on the cover page of this prospectus, remains the same and after deducting underwriting commissions.
+Subject to applicable law, we may also increase or decrease the number of ordinary shares we are offering.
+Each increase or decrease of 1,000,000 ordinary shares offered by us would increase or decrease each of total equity attributable to our shareholders and total capitalization by approximately shares offered by us together with an associated €1.00 (\$ ) increase in the assumed offering price of € per ordinary share, the closing price of our ordinary shares on Euronext Paris on , 2017, would increase each of total equity attributable to our shareholders and total capitalization by approximately € (\$ ) million, after deducting underwriting commissions.
+Each decrease of 1,000,000 ordinary shares offered by us together with an associated €1.00 (\$ ) decrease in the assumed offering price of our ordinary shares offered by us together with an associated €1.00 (\$ ) decrease in the assumed offering price of € per ordinary share, the closing price of our ordinary shares on Euronext Paris on , 2017, would decrease each of, total equity attributable to our shareholders and total capitalization by approximately € (\$ ) million, after deducting underwriting commissions.
+The pro forma as adjusted information discussed above is illustrative only and will adjust based on the actual offering price, the actual number of ordinary shares offered by us (including in the form of ADSs), and other terms of the offering determined at pricing.

-The number of ordinary shares (including ordinary shares in the form of ADSs) that will be outstanding after the global offering is based on 11,744,448 ordinary shares outstanding as of June 30, 2017 and excludes:
+The number of ordinary shares that will be outstanding after this offering is based on 8,732,648 ordinary shares outstanding as of December 31, 2016 and excludes:

-- 825,527 ordinary shares issuable upon the exercise of founder's share warrants (BSPCE), share purchase warrants (BSA), free shares and stock options granted but not exercised as of June 30, 2017 at a weighted average exercise price of €10.2563 (\$11.7035) per ordinary share based on the exchange rate in effect as of June 30, 2017 (this weighted average exercise price does not include the 209,388 ordinary shares issuable upon the vesting of outstanding free shares that may be issued for free with no exercise price paid); - 357,913 ordinary shares reserved for future issuance under our share-based compensation plans and other delegations of authority from our shareholders; and - 13,000,000 ordinary shares reserved to date pursuant to a delegation of authority from our shareholders for share capital increases by us through rights issuances and public or private offerings.
+- 626,000 ordinary shares issuable upon the exercise of founder's share warrants (BSPCE), share purchase warrants (BSA), free shares and stock options granted but not exercised as of December 31, 2016 at a weighted average exercise price of €9.3053 (\$9.8190) per ordinary share (this weighted average exercise price does not include the 111,261 ordinary shares issuable upon the vesting of outstanding free shares that may be issued for free with no exercise price paid); - 149,240 ordinary shares reserved for future issuance under our share-based compensation plans and other delegations of authority from our shareholders; - 3,000,000 ordinary shares issued in a private placement to U.S. and European investors in April 2017; and - 13,000,000 ordinary shares reserved to date pursuant to a delegation of authority from our shareholders for share capital increases by us through rights issuances and public or private offerings.